shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 * Travelling around Downtown Toronto:
   * Use either public transit (subway, trams, buses) or taxis
 * Travelling outside of Toronto to Brampton/Mississauga or other nearby towns:
-  * GO Bus or GO Rail – major Toronto station is Union Station
+  * [GO Bus or GO Rail](http://www.gotransit.com/) – major Toronto station is Union Station
-  * Zipcar – car rental by the hour (Membership needs to be done before you come to Toronto, annual fee too)
+  * [Zipcar](www.zipcar.ca) – car rental by the hour (This is available in London and Toronto.
+Membership needs to be done before you come to Toronto but there is an annual fee)
   * Enterprise, Budget, Hertz, Thrifty, Avis – regular car rental